 Applications are for specific terms.
 Applicants wishing to change their application to a future term or apply to another program will be required to submit a new application and pay the application fee.

 The Graduate College will email applicants important information pertaining to their admissions application and application decision; therefore, it is imperative that applicants provide a working email address on their application that will remain active throughout the entire application process.
 It is the responsibility of the applicant to confirm that they are receiving emails from The Graduate College, to check their email accounts often, and to read all communication sent from The Graduate College.

 Applicants are encouraged to check the status of their application online in order to expedite the process of completing the application.
 After all admission requirements have been received by The Graduate College, the grade point average will be calculated and the departmental graduate admission committee will make an admission recommendation.
 Final admission decisions are made by the dean of The Graduate College, and The Graduate College will notify the applicant of the admission decision.
 Applicants will receive an email notification when admitted to a program.
 Students who have been admitted into a degree program and do not enroll for the term of acceptance are not guaranteed acceptance for future terms.

 Admission decisions for programs admitting on a "rolling" basis will follow within 4-6 weeks from the time all application materials have been received by The Graduate College.
 If the program has a firm deadline, the admissions committee may wait until after the program deadline has passed to review eligible applications.
 The number of applicants for a particular program influences the response time.

-Students may submit an admission appeal to the graduate dean for a denial decision within three weeks of the date of the decision.
+Applicants may submit an admission appeal to the dean of The Graduate College for a denial decision within three weeks of the date of the decision.
+An appeal form for the graduate dean is available on The Graduate College's website.
 The written appeal should include additional supporting documentation.
-Admission appeals will be answered via email within three weeks of receipt of the student's appeal.
+Admission appeals will be answered via email within three weeks of receipt of the applicant's appeal.